barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 I am a 23 year old statistics student currently residing in Cape Town, South Africa.
-My self my self...
+I believe that our generation's struggle is the decolonial struggle, working to undo complex systems of oppression which dictate nearly every aspect of our lives.
+As a cis-gendered, middle-class, white, heterosexual man, I was able to not engage on issues of privilege and oppression until  Over the past years studying statistics, I have noticed that the disci my self...